demingfactor/storytellingsa/src/cms/pages/getting-started.md

 ### **Is there anything that can’t be done with storytelling?**

 By far the most common purposes are to entertain, distract, and divert.
 And of course, these main purposes may be achieved concurrently with any others.\
 Many of these purposes, however, can only be achieved with very specific story types, by using the stories as part of a well-designed workshop, or by incorporating storytelling into skilful teaching processes.

+Non-oral storytelling is also part of many cultural activities including film, writing, motivation, News, Ted Talks and such - but is different to the spoken story told to willing listeners within earshot.

 ### **Occasions and settings where Storytellers may tell …**